langfuse/langfuse/README.md

 # 🧐 Introduction

-Debug and improve your LLM-based application by logging/analyzing all user interactions, backend traces, and explicit/implicit user feedback.
+langfuse helps you debug and improve your LLM-based application by logging/analyzing all user interactions, backend traces, and explicit/implicit user feedback.

 # 🤖 Features